 The Editorial Board of the journal “Bulletin of the Russian Academy of Sciences: Physics” monthly assigns one of the articles of each thematic issue the honorary status of “Editor’s Choice”.
 We hope that the selected articles will be of interest to a wide range of readers.

-Volume 85, issue 4, April 2021
+Volume 85, issue 5, May 2021

 Thematic issue “Physics of Cosmic Rays”

 A. N. Turundaevskiy, O. A. Vasiliev, D. E. Karmanov, I. M. Kovalev, I. A. Kudryashov, A. A. Kurganov, A. D. Panov & D. M. Podorozhny, Main Results from the NUCLEON Experiment // Bulletin of the Russian Academy of Sciences: Physics, 2021, Volume 85, Issue 4, P. 353–356.